SimonFCO/CJK-study-resources/resources/images/about-tobira-lg.md

 # About genkico-lg.ico
 This file isn't used on the website.
-It can however, be used as a folder or shortcut icon if you're using Tobira Study Resources offline.
+It can however, be used as a folder or shortcut icon if you're using CJK Study Resources offline.
 Follow the steps below to change the icon of a shortcut or folder.

 1. Right click the folder/shortcut and choose "Properties."
 2. Follow the steps below depending on if you're changing the icon for a folder or shortcut.